 He is a beyond credible source.
 One of his first research projects as a student involved feeding children in the Philippines.
 They were trying to come up with how to feed too many starving children.
 He took note of the fact that many of the wealthy children in the country were being diagnosed with a rare type of liver cancer.

-He started looking into why the fact was that the wealthier children were getting this type of cancer, while the poorer ones generally weren't.
-Upon looking at their diets, it was revealed that the wealthier kids ate a lot more animal protein, as they had more access to
+He started looking into why the fact was that the wealthier children were getting this type of cancer, while the poorer ones generally weren’t.
+Upon looking at their diets, it was revealed that the wealthier kids ate a lot more animal protein, as they had more access to it, than the poorer children.
+He wondered if animal protein intake could be the answer.

 Indian Casein Cancer Study